 - End the film production grant program.

-- Let the state’s significant, across-the-board pro-growth reforms add to its many other amenities in attracting outside film productions, as they do for long-term business enterprises.
+- Let the state’s significant, across-the-board pro-growth reforms attract outside film productions, as they do for long-term business enterprises.